Why We Need Women in Engineering

 “We need to ensure participation of young female students in STEM programs that will allow them to explore their potential and passion for problem solving and innovation,” Sonia said.

-Rene said that in her 9 years with PSC her greatest accomplishments are seeing the results of problem-solving and innovative designs at work.
+Rene said that in her 9 years with Parkhill her greatest accomplishments are seeing the results of problem-solving and innovative designs at work.